BhawnaPatel/SauceDemoAssignment/README.md

 The test cases included in this project are:

     Test Login with Valid Credentials: Validates the login functionality using valid credentials.
-    Test Login with Invalid Credentials: Validates the login functionality using invalid credentials.
     Test Add items to cart: Tests the ability to add items to cart.
     Test Remove items from cart: Tests the process of remove items from cart.
-    Test Valid Checkout: Tests the checkout process and filling all required data.

 Screenshot of Saucedemo Report
 Mochawesome Report